idrinth-thalui/core/interactions/idrinthFollowerSceneVingalmo.md

 ## Castle Volkihar

 V: Ah, another new blood coming to the court.
-Let me introduce myself, I'm Lord Harkon's primary advisor Vingalmo.
+Let me introduce myself, I'm Lord Harkon's primary adviser Vingalmo.

-I: Oh, you share a name with the Author of Treatise on the Altmer Antedecent.
+I: Oh, you share a name with the Author of Treatise on the Altmer Antecedent.

 V: Yes, I am that author.
 I've been alive for a long time, you would do well in pledging your weapon to Lord Harkon through me.